nexusformat/definitions/manual/source/design.rst

 points upwards.
 See  below for a drawing of the McStas coordinate system.
 The origin of this coordinate system is the sample position or, if this is ambiguous, the center of the sample holder with all angles and translations set to zero.
-The McStas coordinate system is illustrated in figure :ref:`McStas Coordinate System <fig.mcstasccord>`.
+The McStas coordinate system is illustrated in the next figure:

 .. compound::